-At Brindishe Manor, we safeguard children with special educational needs and disabilities by:
+At Brindishe Green, we safeguard children with special educational needs and disabilities by:

-- Ensuring staff understand why children with SEND can be more vulnerable to abuse and/or less able to speak out if something isn't right. - Ensuring Inclusion Lead are Designated Safe-guarding leads - Being alert to changes in appearance and behaviour for children with additional needs. - Building strong relationships with the children and their families - Being responsive to children and young people's views, needs and opinions. - Taking into account the child's age, stage and level of understanding when planning teaching around keeping safe and asking for help.
+- Ensuring staff understand why children with SEND can be more vulnerable to abuse and/or less able to speak out if something isn't right. - Ensuring that the Inclusion Lead is also a Designated Safeguarding Lead - Being alert to changes in appearance and behaviour for children with additional needs. - Building strong relationships with the children and their families - Being responsive to children and young people's views, needs and opinions. - Taking into account the child's age, stage and level of understanding when planning teaching around keeping safe and asking for help.
 We use resources that are tailored to their needs and circumstances to empower and support children and young people to express their views, needs and opinions. - Seeking specific training as an extension to school safeguarding training eg NSPCC Learning: Safeguarding children and young people with SEND